The development of Queenstown

 Burns Memorial Guyana Presbyterian Church

-This is the main building of what was originally the Canadian Presbyterian Church in Guyana, which was established in 1885 to serve the Indian immigrants who came here to work on the plantations after emancipation.
+This is the main building was originally the Canadian Presbyterian Church in Guyana.
+It was established in 1885 to serve the Indian immigrants who migrated to the colony to work on the plantations after emancipation of African slaves.

 The Queenstown Moravian Church was built largely through the initiative of the Reverend John Dingwall after the decision was made in 1891 to extend its ministry to the capital city.

 Sharples House, located on Forshaw Street, Queenstown, Georgetown is an excellent example of colonial timber architecture in Guyana.
 The building was designed by architect John Bradshaw Sharples and built c.1907.
 Affluent owners of the building over time include Mr. Sharples himself and subsequently politicians of Guyana such as former President Mr. Bharrat Jadgeo.
 Also Mrs Viola Burnham, wife of former President Mr. Linden Forbes Sampson Burnham lived in the building after it was rehabilitated by George Henry.
 Today, it is used by the Russian Aluminium company (RUSAL).